ericpiros/cka-training/cluster_install_config/upgrade/upgrade_k8s_kubeadm.md

 node1    NotReady                   <none>          3d14h   v1.26.0
 node2    NotReady                   <none>          3d14h   v1.26.0
 ```
-There maybe situations where the drain will fail due to pods using emptyDir, you use the '--delete-emptydir-data' to force the deletion of the emptyDir.
+There maybe situations where the drain will fail due to pods using emptyDir, you use the '--delete-emptydir-data' and '--force' to force the deletion of the emptyDir.

 # Running kubeadm upgrade plan and kubeadm upgrade apply